Processing the past to reclaim your sense of agency, choice, and empowerment

 Focus on individuality

 EMDR is not one-size-fits all—it is adapted with respect for the unique hopes you have for yourself.
-The entire process is shaped by your needs, experiences, and preferences so that it is relevant to your goals.
+The entire process is shaped by your needs, experiences, and preferences so that it is relevant to what you want for yourself.

 Attention to pacing and capacity